 For better or worse, celebrities have a powerful impact on how teens view themselves and how they see the world.
 In fact, it’s easy to underestimate how much celebrities influence teenage attitudes and behavior.

 Celebrities can have a positive influence on youth.
 In fact, they can serve as role models.
-But famous singers, actors, and other celebrities can also provide unhealthy examples.
-In particular, celebrity influence on body image and substance use is often detrimental to teen mental health.
+But famous people, whether they’re singers, actors, and other celebrities, can also provide unhealthy examples.
+In particular, celebrity influence on body image and substance use is often detrimental to teen mental state.
+This has led to an unprecedented need for adolescent mental health treatment across the country.

-Therefore, teenagers need guidance on how to interpret celebrities’ influence.
+Teenagers need guidance on how to interpret celebrities’ influence.
 Adults can engage with kids around media.
-In addition, they therefore support how children process what they’re seeing and hearing.
+In addition, they, therefore, support how children process what they’re seeing and hearing.
 Moreover, parents and teachers can use celebrities’ stories as entry points into important discussions about health and personal choices.

 The Impact of Media on Teen Body Image